 At the end of the day's shooting, they surprised me by asking me to be in a scene (in the background).
 I actually made it into the show for about six seconds, in a hallway scene where the real actor Peter Sarsgaard walks by me on the way to the courtroom while I pretended to have a conversation with an actor playing my client.
 This was all quite a fun, exciting, and fascinating experience.

 I enjoy legal research and writing.
-If I can identify a particularly juicy legal issue, especially if it involves a Fourth Amendment search and seizure issue, I am happy.
 I recently accepted a case for a substantially reduced fee primarily because I thought the search and seizure issues were so compelling.
 We ended up doing a suppression hearing, and I wrote a 40 page memorandum in support of my arguments.
 The judge granted the suppression, the case was ultimately dismissed, and my client was spared a substantial minimum sentence as a result.
 Of course, winning suppression of significant evidence at suppression hearings is among the rarest of all achievements for any criminal defense lawyer.
 I felt a bit like Luke Skywalker blowing up the Death Star.
 But part of the allure of being a criminal defense lawyer is taking on a case against all the odds.

 I am a bit of a geek.
 I taught myself computer programming from a book I borrowed from the library because my family couldn't afford a computer when home computers were new and expensive in the early 1980's.
 Since then I learned a variety of computer programming languages (on an actual computer).